“This is where the conflict comes in”: Resource challenges in Lake Turkana

 The roles in the committees are open to both men and women, and they are assigned to community members through a transparent voting process witnessed by government representatives.
 The council of elders, which has a central role in settling disputes when conflict arises, also has the responsibility of arranging the grazing patterns and access for people and livestock to the waterpoints and the lake.
 This arrangement regulates when livestock can come in large numbers to the lake’s shores.

-Regional Rangeland Management Committees are being organized to improve the management of the pasture – something new to the communities, as land and grazing areas used to not being controlled.
+Regional Rangeland Management Committees are being organised to improve the management of the pasture – something new to the communities, as land and grazing areas used to not be controlled.
 Traditionally, rangelands are communally shared, and people can migrate in groups to find the pasture.
 Still, elders are informed about the movements, lead the decisions around migration and have an oversight on the access to land.

 He has seen the effect of the prolonged drought and water scarcity on the grazing land in Todonyang, and many pastoralists turning to fishing, causing community disputes.
 His main concern is that “environmental stress like drought will cost the lives of many people in Turkana”.

-He sees positive possibilities in new water-related peacebuilding activities like the Water, Peace and Security (WPS) partnership, however.
+He sees positive possibilities in new water-related peacebuilding activities like the Water, Peace and Security (WPS) partnership though.
 The so-called ‘kraal elders’ are involved in a process of peacebuilding and reconciliation, to heal the trauma caused by previous violent conflict.
-He sees the inclusion of representatives like chiefs and assistant chiefs as crucial to a serious peace building process.
+He sees the inclusion of representatives like chiefs and assistant chiefs as crucial to a serious peacebuilding process.
 The outcomes so far have been positive, he says, and “peaceful coexistence is achievable in the near future”.